V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/jackpot.md

 ![!WebUI](../img/jackpot/LUI.jpg){: loading=lazy width="400"}

-This Interface is a slightly modified version of the [ESP3D WebUI project](https://github.com/luc-github/ESP3D-WEBUI).
+This Interface is a slightly modified  of the [ESP3D WebUI project](https://github.com/luc-github/ESP3D-WEBUI).
 This interface allows for wireless machine jogging, custom macros, quick buttons for most of the Jackpot’s outputs, terminal control, file system control, UI and board configs, all in one place.
 You can update the firmware, GUI, and board settings all from the WebUI.You can wirelessly transfer your gcode files, but manually using the MicorSD card is still preferred.
 Most will probably never even plug the USB port in.

 ## Initial Setup